DanBertrand/community-website/README.md

 |:---------------------------|
 | Project in development     |

+Link edto an Ruby API for the backend

+In between the woofing and Airbnb concept, users can create an account.
+User can then create communities.

-In between the woofing and Airbnb concept, Community allow you to register as a community or normal user The communities can offer place to stay in exchange of money or some work at the place
+The communities can offer place to stay in exchange of money or some work at the place They can also exchange productbetween them

 The "normal user" which I see it more as a backpacker or traveler can travel at low cost and always be in contact to people.